lloydkevin/hugo-wd/content/post/2006-11-18-optmize-images-for-the-web.md

 ---
 <!--adsense-->Some more very basic information on

 [image optimization][1].
 If you've had some experience with Photoshop or even just some basic image editor you can skip this.
-This is for the people who upload a 2.5 MB image and use HTML tags to &#8220;reduce the size&#8221;.
+This is for the people who upload a 2.5 MB image and use HTML tags to "reduce the size".

 Topics Covered: